How Long Is Nursing School? Degrees & Career Growth Explained

 Breakdown of Each Year in Nursing School

-Earning a nursing degree requires at least 2 to 3 years of schooling for associate degree programs and a minimum of 4 years of education for bachelor's degree programs.
-As students progress further into their programs toward nursing degrees, they will learn more complex clinical skills and further specialize their knowledge toward specific areas of nursing.
+Earning a nursing degree requires at least two to three years of schooling for associate degree programs and a minimum of four years of education for bachelor's degree programs.
+Let's explore what nursing students will learn in each year of study!

 First Year

 During the initial year of nursing school, students often focus on building a strong foundation in science and general education courses.
-Core subjects like anatomy, physiology, and biology lay the groundwork for understanding the human body and its functions.
-At the same time, psychology courses help develop essential communication and interpersonal skills for patient care.
+Core subjects like anatomy, physiology, and biology lay the groundwork for understanding the human body and its functions, while psychology courses help develop essential communication and interpersonal skills for patient care.

 Second Year